EarthEngineering/docker-earth-quickstart/README.md

 docker ps
 ```

-If you want also to know which version of JavaEarth is used by Earth Quickstart, run
+If you want also to know which version of JavaEarth is used by Earth spark, run

 ```
 curl localhost:9090/wallet/getnodeinfo